and-hyde/example/README.md

 # This Repo

 This repo serves as the example blog for development of the system.
-Once [gatsby-themes][themes] becomes stable then it can be turned into a theme instead.
+We can build out the blog generically, then switch it to be a  [gatsby-themes][themes] so that anyone can base their blog on it.

-# Features
+# Features TODO

 These are the goals, not where it is at today:

-- [ ] TypeScript support
+- [x] TypeScript support
+- [x] TS Types for queries
-- [ ] Archived pages
+- [x] Archived pages
 - [ ] Author pages - [mine][author]
 - [ ] Category pages - [GraphQL][graphql]
 - [ ] Site series - [React Native at Artsy][rnaa]